 Auditors.
-HII will generally vote to allow shareholders to elect the auditors of a corporation.
-HII will generally vote against the ratification of existing auditors.
+The Firm will generally vote to allow shareholders to elect the auditors of a corporation and vote against the ratification of auditors of the "Big Four" oligopoly of corporate auditors that generally have conflicts of interest related to multiple existing commercial relationships between such auditing firms and their corporate clients.

 Executive and Director Compensation.
-HII will always vote for increased disclosure of compensation and against any shareholder proposal favoring highly compensated executive and upper level management personnel at the expense of lower paid personnel.
+The Firm will always vote for increased disclosure of compensation and against any shareholder proposal that favors highly compensated executive and upper level management personnel at the expense of lower paid personnel.
 This category would include option grants, stock-based incentive plans, golden parachutes, and ESOPs.
+The Firm will vote for annual shareholder advisory voting to approve executive compensation packages.